CarawaysClass/carawaysclass.github.io/bcis1305/bcis1305-summer19-syllabus.md

 ### Americans with Disabilities Act Statement
 Lone Star College-University Park is dedicated to providing the least restrictive environment for all students.
 We promote equity in academic access through the implementation of reasonable accommodations as required by the Vocational Rehabilitation Act of 1973, Title V, Section 504 and the Americans with Disabilities Act of 1990 (ADA) which will enable students with disabilities to participate in and benefit from all post-secondary educational activities.

 Disability Services is located on the LSC University Park campus in Building 13, Suite 200.
-You may contact Disability Services at the following number:  <a href="tel:281-401-5366">281-401-5366</a>.
+You may contact Disability Services at the following number:  <a href="tel:281-401-5370">281-401-5370</a>.
 Additional information may be accessed on-line at the following URL:  <a href="http://www.lonestar.edu/disability-services.htm" target="_blank">http://www.lonestar.edu/disability-services.htm</a>.

 ### Campus Safety and Security
 Lone Star College System is committed to maintaining the safety of the students, faculty, staff, and guests while visiting one of our campuses.
 See <a href="http://www.lonestar.edu/campus-safety.htm" target="_blank">http://www.lonestar.edu/campus-safety.htm</a> for details.
 Register at <a href="http://www.lonestar.edu/LoneStarCollegeAlert.htm" target="_blank">http://www.lonestar.edu/LoneStarCollegeAlert.htm</a> to receive emergency notifications.
 In the event of an emergency, contact the police at 5911.

 ### Campus Carry
 The Texas Legislature enacted campus carry by passing Senate Bill 11, effective at LSC on August 1, 2017.
-Senate Bill 11, known as the “Campus Carry” law, amends Texas law to allow license holders to carry concealed handguns on college campuses.
+Senate Bill 11, known as the "Campus Carry" law, amends Texas law to allow license holders to carry concealed handguns on college campuses.
 To carry a concealed handgun on LSC campuses, an individual must have a valid License to Carry issued by the Texas Department of Public Safety.

 LSC has established rules and regulations regarding enforcement of Campus Carry.
 Lone Star College prohibits concealed carry in some areas of LSC campuses.
 For more information about Campus Carry, visit the <a href="http://www.lonestar.edu/campuscarry" target="_blank">LSC Campus Carry website</a>.